Guga-G/window-automation-tool/README.md

 # Window Automation Tool (AutoHotkey v2)

 I built this AutoHotkey v2 script for myself to improve my daily desktop life across multiple monitors.
 It is practical and lightweight.
-Focused on fast window placement, multi-monitor support, predictable behavior in games and reliability under frequent use.
+Focused on fast window placement, multi-monitor support, safe from games and reliability under frequent use.
 It's not a generic macro.
 It's state-aware, context-aware and designed to stay out of the way when it shouldn't interfere.